 Below are Frequently Asked Questions about the expansion.

 Thank you for your understanding and patience.
 For updates on construction and more details about Grow Holland Bloorview Research, please visit GrowHBResearch.ca or email us at: email@example.com

 Holland Bloorview is a children’s hospital.
 You conduct research too?

 Yes!
 In addition to serving more than 8,700 children with disabilities, we are a world leader in childhood disability research, home to the Bloorview Research Institute (BRI).

 The Grow Holland Bloorview Research campaign is funded 100% by donors.

-We are planning to build the proposed addition on the north side of the existing hospital building.
+We are planning to build the addition on the north side of the existing hospital building.

-We are proposing to add a two-storey, 11,000 square foot addition on levels 4 and 5 at the back of the existing hospital building.
+We are building a two-storey, 11,000 square foot addition on levels 4 and 5 at the back of the existing hospital building.
 The size of the existing building and this addition is within the permissions of the existing zoning by-law.

 Does the hospital have any further plans to expand the building in the next 5 to 10 years?